What is it Like Living in Denver, Colorado: 7 Key Factors You Should Know

 Proximity to the downtown area will cost a premium but may draw those working in the central business district—especially with the extensive views from the city’s high-rises.
 For families who value space over the club scene, the suburbs (such as Aurora) offer lower-cost options and larger lots.

-4. Safety & Health Care
+4. Safety & Health Care in Denver

 Every city aims to protect its citizens’ health and safety, and Denver is no exception.
 Denver’s rates of violent crime are lower than most similarly sized cities in the United States.
 U.S. News & World Report gave it an index of 7.2 out of 10, putting it toward the better end of the scale.